-Toblerone Mousse is yet another gift bestowed upon me from my fiancé.
+Toblerone Mousse is yet another gift bestowed upon me from my husband.
 Fortunately for me, it’s super simple to make.
 While growing up in Australia, he learned of the recipe from a Swiss exchange student who was staying with his family.
 God bless the Swiss!

 Note that this is a single batch.
 You may want to double the recipe for bigger gatherings during the holidays because it’ll go fast 🙂 Also, the more Toblerone you add, the richer the batch will be.

-7 small Toblerone bars (or 350 grams if you’re using various sized bars)
+- 7 small Toblerone bars (or 350 grams if you’re using various-sized bars)

-1 pint or ~500 ml of heavy whipping cream
+- 1 pint or ~500 ml of heavy whipping cream

 - Melt the Toblerone on top of a double boiler over low boiling water, stirring carefully and constantly to make sure the chocolate does not burn or stick to the bottom.
 Set aside to cool for 15-20 minutes (but don’t allow to solidify).

 - A double boiler consists of a boiling pot of water with a heat-proof bowl set on top, just above the water.

 - If you’re adding espresso powder to this recipe, once the chocolate is mostly melted add in a spoonful.

 - Separate the egg whites, whip in mixer until fluffy, set aside.
 You’d like the egg whites to reach the stiff peak form which means the egg whites are smooth, moist, shiny and the tips will stand up straight.
 Basically, you’re trying to replicate the infamous snowy landscape of the Matterhorn- fitting.

 - Add the whipped egg whites to whipped cream with a rubber spatula, folding in.